All-too-often we are contacted and hear questions like, “I’ve been contacted by law enforcement and they want to interview me. What should I do?”

-You should speak with an attorney first.
 Members of law enforcement are trained interviewers and interrogators whose primary purpose is to get you to say something incriminating.
-Innocent defendants often think they can handle things themselves and quickly discover they are in over their heads.
+Innocent defendants often think they can handle things themselves and quickly discover they are in over their heads when they are questioned.
 If you are the target of a criminal investigation of any kind, consult a qualified professional before you meet with any member of law enforcement.

 I’ve been arrested for a felony.
 When will my case go to court?

-All felony cases must be processed through the county’s grand jury before the case proceeds to Superior Court (Georgia) or Circuit Court (Alabama).
-Some cases take longer to be processed by the grand jury than others.
+All felony cases must be processed through the county’s grand jury before the case proceeds to Superior Court (in Georgia) or Circuit Court (in Alabama).
+Some cases take longer to be processed by the grand jury than others, depending on the circumstances.
 Cases that require lab work from the state crime lab can take several months before they are presented to the grand jury.
-Simpler cases can be presented sooner.
-On average, felony cases are scheduled for court approximately three to six months after arrest.
+Simpler cases can be presented much sooner.
+On average, felony cases are scheduled for court approximately three to six months after the initial arrest.

 What is an arraignment?

 An arraignment is a defendant’s first official appearance in court after the defendant’s case has been presented to the grand jury.
 At the arraignment, the defendant will enter an initial plea to the court.
 If a defendant is unable to afford an attorney, the court may appoint the defendant an attorney at his or her arraignment.

 I’m being offered probation if I enter a guilty plea to a misdemeanor.
 Should I go ahead and plead guilty without an attorney?